Jean Giraud: Graphitti Designs

-Twenty years later, in April 2016, Dark Horse announced an ambitious project called the "Mœbius Library" to be released by its book division in American graphic novel hardcover format.
+Twenty years later, in April 2016, Dark Horse announced an ambitious project called the "Mœbius Library" to be released by its book division in American graphic novel hardcover format – even though the later added Doctor Moebius and Mister Gir title became executed as a softcover release.
 The stated intent was to predominantly publish latter day work by Mœbius in conjunction with, and originally published under the auspices of, his own publishing house "Mœbius Production", headed after his death in 2012 by second wife Isabelle.
 The first title was released in October 2016, which promptly won an Eisner Award.